WHO set to decide if monkeypox represents health emergency | Health

 WHO set to decide if monkeypox represents health emergency

 That is the highest level of warning issued by the U.N. agency, which currently applies only to the COVID-19 pandemic and polio.
-There have been 1,600 confirmed and 1,500 suspected cases of monkeypox this year and 72 deaths, WHO said, in 39 countries, including the countries where the virus usually spreads.
-Monkeypox is endemic in parts of Africa but there have been more cases both in those countries and the rest of the world.
+There have been 1,600 confirmed and 1,500 suspected cases of monkeypox this year and 72 deaths, WHO said, in 39 countries, including those where the virus usually spreads.

 The World Health Organization will convene an emergency committee on Thursday next week to assess whether the monkeypox outbreak represents a public health emergency of international concern.
 That is the highest level of warning issued by the U.N. agency, which currently applies only to the COVID-19 pandemic and polio.

-There have been 1,600 confirmed and 1,500 suspected cases of monkeypox this year and 72 deaths, WHO said, in 39 countries, including the countries where the virus usually spreads.
-Monkeypox is endemic in parts of Africa but there have been more cases both in those countries and the rest of the world.
+There have been 1,600 confirmed and 1,500 suspected cases of monkeypox this year and 72 deaths, WHO said, in 39 countries, including those where the virus usually spreads.
+Monkeypox is endemic in parts of Africa but there have been more cases both in those countries and the rest of the world in recent months.
 The virus causes flu-like symptoms and skin lesions, and spreads through close contact.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)